navelic/My-Assistant/README.md

 # My-Assistant
-My assistant who opens google , wikipedia and does many more stuffs to me when i comspeak to it.
+My assistant who opens google , wikipedia and does many more stuffs to me when i speak to it.